case-prudolicce/case-prudolicce/README.md

 - 🔭 I just launched this portfolio!
 - 👯 I’m looking to collaborate with other repos!
-- 🥅 My current goal for 2021: Break into the remote developper scene
+- 🥅 My current goal for 2021: Complete a few projects
 - ⚡ Fun fact: I love to do metal vocals and wish someday to make my own solo band project!

 ### Connect with me: